Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Thermodynamics

-where $V_0(r)$ is the zero of energy.
-In the limit $r \rightarrow \infty$ of ${\cal M}$, one can obtain the Arnowitt-Deser-Misner mass.
-Thus, the mass per unit volume can be obtained by writing the metric \eqref{metr} in the \eqref{metr2} form as:
+Here, $V_0(r)$ represents the zero of energy.
+In the limit $r \rightarrow \infty$, ${\cal M}$ yields the Arnowitt-Deser-Misner mass.
+Thus, the mass per unit volume can be obtained by expressing the metric \eqref{metr} in the form of equation \eqref{metr2} as: